mightyflavieee/conweb-alexa/README.md

 # conweb-alexa

-run npm install before executing
+run `npm install` to install all the dependencies